juju/docs/src/en/tutorial-microk8s.md

 [CNCF certified][upstream-cncf].
 This option is perfect for testing Kubernetes on your laptop.
 Using it with Juju is icing on the cake!

-Since microk8s is running locally we'll be using a local LXD cloud to create a Juju controller.
+Since microk8s runs locally we'll be using a local LXD cloud to create a Juju controller.

 ## Installing the software

-These instructions assume you're using a fresh Ubuntu 18.04 LTS install, or at least one that is not already using either Juju or LXD.
+These instructions assume that you're using a fresh Ubuntu 18.04 LTS install, or at least one that is not already using either Juju or LXD.
 This tutorial installs Juju, LXD, and microk8s as snaps.
 It also removes a possibly existing LXD deb package.
 Do not invoke the purge command below if you're currently using LXD!

 ```bash
 sudo snap install juju --classic